Tips for a Healthy Immune System

 Let’s start with the most basic way to support the immune system – sleep.

-While many of us try to jam as much stuff into our days as possible, the downside of this is that we often don’t have enough time for rest and don’t spend enough actual time in bed, sleeping.
+While many of us try to fit as much into our days as possible, the downside is that we often don’t have enough time for rest and don’t spend enough actual time in bed sleeping.

 While you might think that skimming a few extra hours off your time in bed might be a wise and productive way to get ahead of things, it can harm your immune system in the long term.

 Studies show that sleep plays a vital role in the function of our immune system T cells1.
-It turns out, a night of good night sleep can help to enhance the function of these T cells so that they can identify, seek out and destroy invading pathogens or viruses.
-These studies also suggest that sleep improves immune system memory, where these antigen-specific T cells recognise a pathogen that it has come across previously and can launch a response.
+A good night’s sleep can help enhance the function of these T cells so that they can identify, seek out, and destroy invading pathogens or viruses.
+These studies also suggest that sleep improves immune system memory, where these antigen-specific T cells recognise a pathogen that they have encountered previously and can launch a response.

 If you’ve ever had a cold or flu that’s wiped you out and you’ve spent a couple of days in bed sleeping, then you would know how valuable sleep is for the immune system.
 It’s those immune system T cells doing their work.

-So, tuck yourself into bed and cosy up for decent night sleep, your immune system will thank you for it.
+So, tuck yourself into bed and cosy up for a decent night’s sleep.
+Your immune system will thank you.

 Does Sugar Influence the Immune System?